top of page

 Help With Employment

 Transitional Employment Placement (TEP) is an arrangement between Yahara House and local businesses to employ members.
-Members who will work a TEP do not need to interview with the employer nor do they need to submit a resume.
+Members who will work a TEP do not need to interview with the employer nor submit a resume.
 TEP employees are chosen by the staff who are placement managers for the TEP.
 Transitional Employment Placements are at the employer’s place of business, are part-time (4-20 hours per week), and include on-the-job and off-site support from Clubhouse colleagues for as long as you need help.
 These placements last from six to nine months.
 Members can then try another placement or move on to supported or independent employment.
 Transitional Employment is specifically designed as a vocational rehabilitation program where a member can gain or re-gain the skills and confidence necessary to have a job while he or she is employed in a “real world” position.

 "My first TEP saved me from living on the street.
 I was homeless and living at Tellurian's THP.
 I had been there for six months with no income or benefits, and they were growing impatient with my inability to sustain work.
 My first TEP was working for Journey Mental Health Center as a file clerk.
 The money I earned was just enough to allow me to get a room at Porchlight on Brooks Street.
 It was modest, to say the least, but it beat living on the street as winter set in.
 That job was the first step to my ascent out of homelessness and poverty."